 #3: Imperial College London — London, England

-The only UK university to focus exclusively on science, medicine, engineering, and business, and one of the best universities in London, Imperial College London is ranked #3 and #4 by US News, Times Higher Education, and the CWUR.
+The only UK university to focus exclusively on science, medicine, engineering, and business, and one of the best universities in London, Imperial College London is ranked #3 by Times Higher Education and #4 by US News.

 Imperial College London is known for its high-quality research and innovation.
 In fact, it's got the biggest concentration of high-impact research of any major university in the UK.
 It's also known for helping to advance women's academic careers in STEM and medicine.